Rndynt/AuthCore/docs/CONFIGURATION.md

 # Configuration Reference

-AuthCore reads runtime configuration exclusively from environment variables.
+Realmio reads runtime configuration exclusively from environment variables.
 This document explains how each value is used and how to combine them to activate single-tenant, multi-tenant, or hybrid behaviour.